 Exercises: Exercises are included throughout the training modules (at least one in each module) to promote interactivity during the workshop, allow participants to practice putting the theory from the didactic presentations into action, and demonstrate selected KM tools and techniques in the process,

 Each training module also includes supplementary materials to provide additional insight or extra options for the trainer to include in the workshop or in the work setting.
 These supplements include tools, templates, sample outputs, guidebooks, and additional readings.

 Also Explore Our Family of Related Resources ...

 This KM Training Package is part of K4Health's Knowledge Management Collection, a family of resources designed for global health professionals to help them understand, use, and train others on KM approaches, tools, and techniques.

 Want a quick overview?
 Browse through the short Knowledge Management Pocket Guide for Global Health Programs.
 The Pocket Guide provides a basic overview of the KM Road Map and serves as a quick reference on key steps for applying the KM Road Map to global health programs.

 Need the details?
-Turn to the detailed guide, Building Better Programs: A Step-by-Step Guide to Using Knowledge Management in Global Health.
+Turn to the detailed guide, Building Better Programs: A Step-by-Step Guide to Using Knowledge Management in Global Health (available in English and French).
 Using the KM Road Map as the foundational framework, this detailed guide demonstrates how to develop and implement a systematic KM strategy to improve the efficiency and effectiveness of global health programs.